Buying A House After Bankruptcy: What You Need To Know

 Once your credit score improves, write a letter of explanation that details your bankruptcy.
 You can apply for a loan preapproval after your waiting period expires.
 Have your financial documentation in order and respond to lender inquiries as fast as possible for the best shot at approval.

 Have you completed your waiting period after a bankruptcy?
 Do you feel ready to begin your home buying journey?
-Get started and apply for a mortgage with Rocket Mortgage® today!
+Start an application for a mortgage with Rocket Mortgage today!

 Related Resources